 Wind is an old familiar of mine, as the place I came from in Colorado was extremely windy.
 There, the wind blows relentlessly for days and nights on end sometimes, a steady roar from one direction that fills the air with sand, grit, trash and other debris, frequently exceeding 60 mph and occasionally 70 mph.
 It’s the kind of wind nobody wants to go out in and it ground away at our nerves, making us feel housebound and irritable enough to climb the walls.
 It sucked all the moisture out of the ground, the plants and our skin.
 It tore roofs off sheds, blew down fences and trees, closed vulnerable highways and sent trampolines into the air.

 The gale we had here this week was a different kind of wind.
-It came from all directions in gusts rather than a one-way freight train.
+It came from all directions in gusts rather than like a one-way freight train.
 It made the house groan and the trees thrash.
 It tore shingles off the roof and downed hundreds of trees.
 More than five inches of rain fell in billowing curtains.
 As a result, many thousands of people lost power, roads are blocked and it may be the end of the week before all the repair work is finished.

 The storm hit us in the wee hours.
 We were awakened by an exploding power transformer somewhere close by, probably because of a fallen tree.